Admin Dashboard Redesign

 3 months (2021)

 The redesign had several objectives: Allow broker customers to self-serve for common user management tasks, including bulk adding agents.
 Remove the dependency on our development team to support with these tasks.
 Provide an onboarding experience for brokers and their agents that fits with modern software practices (self-serve, no hand-holding required).
-Provide a more useful dashboard with usage statistics that can help broker admins better understand how the tool is being used.
+Provide a more useful dashboard with usage statistics that can help broker admins manage their members and better understand how the value of the tool.

 The redesigned experience is divided into three main sections: admin onboarding, bulk import, and the dashboard.
 The admin onboarding process guides new users through the setup process and helps them get familiar with the system.
 The bulk import feature allows users to easily upload their agent roster, saving time and effort.
 The dashboard provides a comprehensive overview of all the key data and features, making it easy for users to access and manage their account.
 Together, these three segments provide a streamlined and intuitive experience that helps users get up and running quickly and efficiently.